kimjoar/presentations/testing/README.md

 ---

-Is having a 3:1 tests to code a good thing?
+Is having a 3:1 tests-to-code ratio a good thing?

 5 000 lines of app code, 20 000 lines of code to maintain

 ---

 Testing getters and setters?
 Is 100% coverage a goal?
 Is coverage at all a goal?

+"Having 100% coverage doesn’t guarantee the lack of defects—it only guarantees that all of your code was executed"

+Don't look for tools to tell you about your tests.
+You live with them each and every day.
+When you feel pain, something is wrong.

 ---